 Although the latest figures show August 2021 is still 11% up on 2019, the trajectory of sales agreed is falling, at a faster rate than that seen in 2019.
 August 2021 volume is 29% down on March 2021, whereas in 2019 this 6-month drop was only 7%.
 This means that demand levels are returning to normal levels, which is expected.

-What are experts saying about the market for the remainder of the year?
+What are experts saying about the property market for the remainder of 2021?

 To verify what we’re forecasting we have looked at external sources in the property market to see what experts are saying about the likely changes we’re going to see in the remainder of 2021.